ssantee/demo-project-1/README.md

 ## Overview

-This is a demo project.
+This is a demo project, produced to specific requirements.

 ## Getting Started